mgifford/drupal-security/src/drupal.rst

 terribly uncommon for an inexperienced developer to put a lot of PHP in the theme which introduces a lot of security problems down the line.

-Another important security feature is that Drupal 8 has replaced a lot of it's custom code with software that was `Proudly-Found-Elsewhere`_ which means that there is a broader pool of developers to look at to harden the code.
-Symfony_, CKEditor_, Composer_, EasyRDF_, Guzzle_ & Doctrine_ are just examples of other open-source projects that have been incorporated.
+Another important security feature is that Drupal 8 has replaced a lot of its custom code with software that was `Proudly-Found-Elsewhere`_ which means that there is a broader pool of developers to look at to harden the code.
+Symfony_, CKEditor_, Composer_, EasyRDF_, Guzzle_ & Doctrine_ are just some of the examples of other open-source projects that have been incorporated.

 The Configuration Management Initiative (CMI) and introduction of YAML_ files to control configuration will also allow administrators to have greater control